Percona-Lab/mongodb_consistent_backup/README.rst

 Run as Docker Container (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~

-*Note: you need to use persistent volumes to store backups long-term on disk when using Docker.
+*Note: you need to use persistent volumes to store backups and/or config files long-term when using Docker.
 Data in Docker containers is destroyed when the container is deleted.*

 **Via Docker Hub**